TecladistaProd/pixabay_img_finder/README.md

 ## Description

 ### About Project
-This project not use default template of react, my own template: https://github.com/TecladistaProd/simple-react-template
+This project not use default template of react, used my own template: https://github.com/TecladistaProd/simple-react-template

 This project was served to study and improve my react development skills and know other API